Security-Onion-Solutions/securityonion-docs/removing-a-node.rst

 Grafana
 -------

-Remove the node's json file from the appropriate subdirectory under ``/opt/so/conf/grafana/grafana_dashboards/`` on the manager.
-Then restart Grafana with:
+If necessary, remove the node's json file from the appropriate subdirectory under ``/opt/so/conf/grafana/grafana_dashboards/`` on the manager and then restart Grafana with:

 ::